 Scrutiny activities should be well planned and timely.
 There must be clarity on what Scrutiny wants to do, confident it can add value and make an impact, and be clear on what it hopes to achieve.
+Scrutiny Committees will consider which method of Scrutiny will best enable them to add value.

-Every significant piece of work must have a terms of reference, setting out aims, methodology and timescales.
+Task and Finish Group work that takes place outside a Scrutiny Committee must have a terms of reference, setting out aims, methodology and timescales.
 These should be developed with the participation of the Executive and agreed by the relevant Committee.